 Pretty Soon, Old People Will Have All The Jobs

-Part of the reason is that a greater share of older Americans are bucking traditional retirement and staying in the labor force longer than has historically been the case.
-Between 2006 and 2016, the number of Americans at least 55 years old who were active in the civilian labor force ballooned by 47.1 percent, according to the BLS.
+Part of the reason is that a greater share of older Americans are bucking traditional retirement.
+Older Americans are staying in the labor force longer than has historically been the case.
+Between 2006 and 2016, the number of Americans at least 55 years old who were active in the civilian labor force ballooned by 47.1 percent.
+That’s according to the BLS.
 And that number is expected to grow nearly 20 percent over the next 10 years.

 “The labor force will continue to age, with the average annual growth rate of the 55-years-and-older group projected to be 1.8 percent, more than three times the rate of growth of the overall labor force,” a BLS report released in December 2015 said.
 “The group’s share of the labor force is anticipated to increase from 21.7 percent in 2016 to nearly 25 percent in 2026.”